microsoft/ConnectedServices/SDK/Readme.md

 Here you'll find information for building Connected Service providers.

+## Getting Started

+Here are several articles, resources and samples for getting started.

 ##Articles
 - [Principles for building a Connected Service](./articles/ConnectedServicesPrinciples.md) Describes the principles for building a Connected Service, such as scaffolding code vs. generating, and other aspects that will provide guidance on the experiences targeted with Connected Services
 - [Building a connected service provider](./articles/ConnectedServicesOverview.md)